zalando-nakadi/exhibitor-appliance/README.md

 ###### Docker Image

 We advise to use the official release in the OpenSource Registry of Zalando.
-You can find out the latest here:
+You can find out the latest here ([pierone-cli](https://github.com/zalando-stups/pierone-cli) must be installed):
 ```
-curl -s https://registry.opensource.zalan.do/teams/acid/artifacts/exhibitor/tags | jq "sort_by(.created)"
+DOCKER_BASE_IMAGE="registry.opensource.zalan.do/acid/exhibitor"
+DOCKER_IMAGE_VERSION=$(pierone latest acid exhibitor --url registry.opensource.zalan.do)"
 ```

 If you want to build your own image see here: http://docs.stups.io/en/latest/user-guide/deployment.html#prepare-the-deployment-artifact